Trying to decide between Medium vs WordPress for your blog or website?

 3. WordPress Lets You Monetize Your Site However You Want

 Beyond being able to write about whatever you want, WordPress also gives you the option to monetize your site however you want.

 Medium does let you include affiliate links (with disclosure), but you won’t have the ability to add your own banner ads or any other type of third-party advertising or sponsorship.

 So if you’re starting your website or blog with the goal of making money, you’ll have a lot more flexibility with WordPress.

 4. WordPress Lets You Create Any Type of Site

 On the other hand, WordPress can also do blogging…and a whole lot more.

 In fact, with WordPress, you can do pretty much anything.

-For example, our products here at HeroThemes let you use WordPress to create your own knowledge base, forum, or wiki (like Wikipedia).
+For example, our products here at HeroThemes let you use WordPress to create your own knowledge base.
 Or, you can use WordPress to create a podcast site, or a resume/CV, or…well, yeah – anything else.